Burton and Pittsburgh host Vanderbilt

 Pittsburgh Panthers (6-3, 1-0 ACC) at Vanderbilt Commodores (4-4)

 The Panthers have gone 2-0 away from home.
-Pittsburgh ranks eighth in the ACC allowing 66.4 points while holding opponents to 40.4% shooting.
+Pittsburgh ranks second in the ACC with 36.7 rebounds per game led by Blake Hinson averaging 6.9.

 TOP PERFORMERS: Myles Stute is shooting 44.9% and averaging 12.6 points for the Commodores.
 Trey Thomas is averaging 1.5 made 3-pointers for Vanderbilt.

-Blake Hinson is shooting 40.8% from beyond the arc with 2.2 made 3-pointers per game for the Panthers, while averaging 16.3 points and 6.9 rebounds.
+Hinson is averaging 16.3 points and 6.9 rebounds for the Panthers.
 Burton is averaging 15.8 points and 4.1 assists for Pittsburgh.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.